-You can tow in DRIVE (D).
+If you have an automatic transmission, you can tow in DRIVE (D).
 You may want to shift the transmission to THIRD (3) or, if necessary, a lower gear selection if the transmission shifts too often (e.g., under heavy loads and/or hilly conditions).